rjcmachado/git-branching/README.md

 git-branching
 =============

-A really simple exercise about branching in Git.
+A simple exercise about branching in Git.